SHUSMIT/fraud/README.md

-﻿# DeFraudify: Intelligent Analysis of Anomalous Transactions
+﻿# Intelligent Analysis of Anomalous Transactions

-DeFraudify is a complete solution for detecting anomalous financial transactions, identifying customer-level risk, and applying supervised machine learning for fraud prediction.
+This is a complete solution for detecting anomalous financial transactions, identifying customer-level risk, and applying supervised machine learning for fraud prediction.
 The system combines unsupervised anomaly detection, clustering, and supervised models to flag potentially fraudulent activity.

 ---